bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 file server needs to be ready to go 100% of the time so it's probably not a feature that would get much use.

+#### Real Time Clock
+While the real time clock implementation works very well with the Seagate Central firmware and the included version of the "hwclock" utility, it has a slight incompatibility with the generic "hwclock" tool which I have not been able to resolve.

+The workaround implemented was to compile the kernel with the CONFIG_RTC_HCTOSYS and CONFIG_RTC_SYSTOHC options which let the kernel itself automatically read and write the time to the real time clock rather than having to rely on the "hwclock" userspace utility.

 #### 64K to 4K partition block size conversion procedure
 This project supports the 64K block sizes on the Seagate Central data partition by introducing support for a non-standard memory page size of 64K.

-While using 64K pages, as opposed to standard 4K pages, has a potential performance benefit, it means that the system is less memory efficient.
+While using 64K pages, as opposed to standard 4K pages, has a significant performance benefit when it comes to disk operations, it means that the system is also significantly less memory efficient.
+If a user wanted to have a Seagate Central unit running multiple CPU and memory intensive services as opposed to acting as a simple file server, then using a 4K kernel page size may potentially be a better choice.

 One possibility might be to create a guide for converting the user data volume in the Seagate Central from 64K block size to a standard 4K block size.
-That way a standard memory page size of 4k could be used in the kernel which would be slightly more efficient in terms of memory and disk usage.
+That way a standard memory page size of 4k could be used in the kernel which would be slightly more efficient in terms of memory and disk space usage.

 It would also mean that the changes in this kernel would be much easier to port into future releases of Linux because one of the most complicated